(she/her)

 I think my greatest strength is my ability to build genuine, safe relationships with clients while staying deeply attuned to their individual needs.
 I lead with warmth and curiosity and take the time to understand a person’s world rather than rushing into solutions.
 I don’t take a “one-size-fits-all” approach but instead adopt to each client’s personality, pace, and goals.

 I have 10 years experience working with children, teens, and young adults and truly love working with this population.
-My dream client is a child or teen who is learning to navigate the world around them while making sense of their thoughts, emotions, relationships, and experiences.
 I value working with young people who may need a safe space to feel heard, understood, and accepted exactly as they are.
+I strive to build trusting relationships that encourage resilience, confidence, emotional growth, and meaningful connections both inside and outside therapy.

 Cognitive Behavioral (CBT)